zjuchenyuan/dockerized_fuzzing/learnafl/README.md

 ### Step2: Compile target programs

-Since MOPT is based on AFL, this step is equal to [AFL Guidance](https://hub.docker.com/r/zjuchenyuan/afl).
+Since LearnAFL is based on AFL, this step is equal to [AFL Guidance](https://hub.docker.com/r/zjuchenyuan/afl).

 Download the source code, compile using `afl-gcc`.